)

 That’s not to say you won’t get auto insurance quotes.
 But be prepared to receive a lot of emails, phone calls, and text messages from ValuePenguin and affiliates.
 After clicking the quote button, removing your information from its database, marketing networks, and affiliates may be difficult or even impossible.

-Consider using a true comparison site or go directly to the insurer’s website to receive car insurance quotes.
+Consider using a true auto insurance-comparison site or going directly to the insurer’s website to receive car insurance quotes.

 ValuePenguin FAQs

-Want to learn more about ValuePenguin?
-We’ve answered some of the most commonly asked questions below.
+If you want to learn more about ValuePenguin and its auto insurance quote process, we’ve answered some of the most commonly asked questions below.

 Is ValuePenguin easy to use?